cdcarter/shark/README.md

 5) `ant deploy -Dorg=test` - to push latest master to sf.test, load data, run tests

 ## todo
-* pull cumulusci.xml into this repo and basedir, so that versioning doesn't become a thing.
+* pull cumulusci.xml into this repo and basedir, so that versioning doesn't become a thing. we're already using a fork of it to get proper behavior. this  may be a lot of work, untangling all the cumulusci properties.

 # why we import cumulusci
 ```